Watch trainees Kim and Owen as they progress through their JTS year in the BBC. To view on mobile, click here.

 You need to be flexible about where you live, as well as working hours - journalism is not a 9-5 job.
 You will also be expected to demonstrate you can work with a wide range of colleagues and members of the public.

-Our selection and assessment process will take place in March and April next year, when you may be invited to an interview.
+Our selection and assessment process will take place in March and April.
+If you are shortlisted, we’ll invite you to an assessment and interview.
+These will take place in London and Salford in week beginning April 7.
 If you are successful, you will start on the scheme in September 2014.

 The BBC is committed to diversity and if you are disabled, the BBC Access Unit can help with the necessary adjustments for you to be able to work here.

 Work placements may be based at any of the BBC’s national or regional news centres across the UK, including Glasgow, Cardiff, Belfast and Salford.
-Previous trainees have had a chance to report on everything from the US elections to the Olympics.
+You will also be given the opportunity and support to arrange a short work placement of your own within the BBC.
+Previous trainees have had a chance to report on everything from the US elections and the Olympics, to the problems of living on one of the most remote islands in the world.

-There are also two specialist JTS traineeships - Sports Journalism, based in Salford and The Gareth Butler Traineeship in politics and public policy, based at the BBC Political Programmes unit at Millbank, London.
+There are specialist JTS traineeships - Sports Journalism, based in Salford and The Gareth Butler Traineeship in politics and public policy, based at the BBC Political Programmes unit at Millbank, London.
+This year the JTS is offering a Welsh language traineeship, based in Wales.

-With the exception of these two specialist placements, potential trainees cannot choose a particular location when they apply.
+With the exception of these three specialist placements, potential trainees cannot choose a particular location when they apply.
+You will however be able to state a preference on the application form if you are interested in working in the BBC at Media City in Salford.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.